What Is Ethanol?

 That means ethanol has a positive energy balance.
 We get more energy out of a gallon of ethanol than it takes to produce it – including the energy it takes to grow, transport and process the corn used to make ethanol.
 Improved ethanol production technology and new precision farming practices have dramatically improved the energy balance of ethanol.
 The amount of thermal energy required to make a gallon of ethanol has fallen 36% since 1995, while electricity use is down 38%.
 At the same time, producers are squeezing 12% more ethanol out of every bushel of corn.

 Nebraska is the nation’s second largest ethanol producer.
-The state’s 24 ethanol plants have a total production capacity of more than 2 billion gallons annually.
+There are 24 ethanol plants in Nebraska which have a total production capacity of more than 2 billion gallons annually.
 Combined, these plants use more than 750 million bushels of corn per year and produce more than 6 million tons of distillers grains, a high protein livestock feed.

 Ethanol production accounts for less than 5 percent of the world’s total grain production – just 175 million metric tons out of 3.6 billion.
 The vast majority of grain is used for livestock feed and corn products.